 If you want to get a jump start on meal prep, and don't we all, purchase a large pork loin and have your butcher cut into 1-inch slice chops.
 Make a large batch of Honey Garlic Marinade and then freeze the pork chops right in the marinade.

-- Make enough marinade for as many pounds of meat you intend to freeze.
+- Make enough marinade for as many pounds of pork that you intend to freeze.
 Each recipe is enough for 1 pound of meat.

 - Place one pound of pork loin chops in a freezer-safe bag (use as many bags as you need).